gabeklein/expressive-mvc/README.md

   }
 }
 ```
-> Here we see Greetings defines *firstName* & *isBirthday*.
-For this though, it first needs *name* and *birthday*, which start out undefined.
+Here Greetings will define *firstName* & *isBirthday*.
+However, first it would need *name* and *birthday*, which start out undefined.
 Let's pass in the `props` object to help that along.

 ```jsx
 const HappyBirthday = (props) => {